mprinc/webpack.js.org/src/content/guides/output-management.md

 ## Cleaning up the `/dist` folder

 As you might have noticed over the past guides and code example, our `/dist` folder has become quite cluttered.
-Webpack will generate the files and put them in the `/dist` folder for you, but it doesn't keep track of which files are actually in use by your project.
+Webpack will generate the files and put them in the `/dist` folder for you, but <span class='important'>it doesn't keep track of which files are actually in use by your project</span>.

-In general it's good practice to clean the `/dist` folder before each build, so that only used files will be generated.
+In general <span class='important'>it's good practice to clean the `/dist` folder before each build</span>, so that only used files will be generated.
 Let's take care of that.

 A popular plugin to manage this is the [`clean-webpack-plugin`](https://www.npmjs.com/package/clean-webpack-plugin) so let's install and configure it.